1. Overview

 Improved usability: With the introduction of signed container image feature we can now shift from a workload image digest approach to container signature approach for collaborators/auditors authorizing an image.

-- Under the image digest approach, resource owners must update their policies with an image digest every time they authorize a new image.
-With the container signature approach, the policy contains a public key fingerprint, whose corresponding private key is owned by the collaborator/auditor and used to sign the audited images.
+- When using image digests directly, resource owners must update their policies with an image digest every time they authorize a new image.
+By using image signatures,, the policy contains a public key fingerprint, whose corresponding private key is owned by the collaborator/auditor and used to sign the audited images.

 No security regression: This container signature approach will not bring any security regression over the previous image digest approach because the trust boundaries remain the same.
 In the container signature approach, the resource owner authorizes a verification key by specifying the trusted public key fingerprint in the WIP policy, and the authorization check is performed by the Attestation Verifier Service and WIP; The Attestation Verifier Service verifies the signature is associated with the running workload, and the WIP policy checks that the public key asserted by the service is authorized by policy.